kinode-dao/kinode-book/src/install.md

 For more information, or debugging, see the [Rust lang install page](https://www.rust-lang.org/tools/install).

+Kinode uses the **nightly** build of Rust.
+You will want to run the command `rustup update` on a regular basis to keep your version of the language current, especially if you run into issues compiling the runtime down the line.

 ### Acquire Kinode OS core

 Clone and set up the repository: